 Of course, you can buy a hot sauce from the supermarket.
 But if you love cooking from home, here’s how to make your own hot sauce – as hot as you like it!

 So why do we insist on eating a plant which clearly doesn’t want us to do so?
+After all, we seem to use it in so many dishes – and even have one that’s named after it (check out this delicious Chilli recipe from Something New for Dinner).
 Well, the first thing to note is that this is by no means a modern convention: there is evidence to suggest that humans have been using different varieties of hot peppers for over 6000 years!
 Although some experts have argued that there are benefits to devouring these fruity infernos—lower blood pressure, an increase in saliva production, and some antimicrobial effects—, but the current thinking is that these are too minimal to account for such a widespread love for all things hot.

 Instead, the answer may lie in our uniquely human capacity for thrill-seeking.
 Much like riding a rollercoaster, jumping out of a plane (typically with some sort of parachute, just to be sure), and even watching horror films, we love to make our bodies feel like they are in trouble whilst being able to rationalize that, you know, we actually aren’t.
 In much the same way, although chilli peppers quite literally trick the brain into thinking that your mouth is experiencing a massively high temperature, the fact that we aren’t means that there’s a certain element of enjoyment to be gleaned from this kind of minor death-defying.